ars3niy/multicow/README.md

-# multicow - cowsay with multi-bubble support
+# multicow - cowsay with multi-bubble support and more

 ## Features